MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

     ```
 	**Note:** Since this is a new tenant, there’s no directory settings object in the tenant yet.
 You need to use ```New-AzureADDirectorySetting``` to create a directory settings object at the first time.

-12. Close the PowerShell window.
+12. Disconnects the current session from an Azure Active Directory tenant and close the PowerShell window.

+    ```powershell
+    Disconnect-AzureAD
+    ```

 13. To test the newly configured settings, connect to the **Client 2 VM** with the credentials that have been provided to you.